DataScienceUB/PFM/projects1819.md

 + Tasks: 1) To study deep learning detection methods / 2) Develop an image signature based on deep learning low-level features / 3) Design and implement an empirical demonstration of the project's hypothesis.

-## Project: Data Science to expand the bioactive chemical space
+## Data Science to expand the bioactive chemical space

-Advisor: Patrick Aloy (IRB), Jordi Vitrià
+Advisor: Patrick Aloy (IRB), Jordi Vitrià (jordi.vitria@ub.edu)

 Biological data is accumulating at an unprecedented rate, escalating the role of data- driven methods in computational drug discovery.
 The urge to couple biological data to